Cultural Exchanges

 Queensland Art Gallery

-It always fascinates me how they are able to have such a beautiful big water feature in amongst the delicate art works!
-For the longevity of the exhibits the building is constantly monitored for atmospheric changes to ensure the works are never too hot nor too humid; so how, I wonder, do they keep humidity in check with all that water in the building? :)
+It fascinates me how they’re able to have such a beautiful big water feature in amongst their delicate art works!
+For the longevity of the exhibits the building is constantly monitored for atmospheric changes to ensure the works are never too hot nor too humid; so how, I wonder, do they keep humidity in check with all that water in the building? 🙂

 Mixed Cultures

-All the craft-works in this group had been made in Queensland from local timber materials about the turn of the nineteenth/twentieth centuries ~
+All the craft-works in this group have been made in Queensland, about the turn of the nineteenth/twentieth centuries, from local timber materials ~

 Queensland timbers, European design